ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 - Download separate files from the buckets;
 - Delete files from a bucket;
 - Obtain public links for buckets, folders, and individual files;
+- Configure versioning for buckets to keep multiple versions of the same object;
 - Set retention policies for automatic cleanup of older files.

 This integrated S3 browser provides an efficient and user-friendly way to manage your Object Storage resources within the Cloud Console.
 Before we start using the integrated S3-Browser, we need to create *Object Storage credentials* that include the access key and secret key.